 The word probate means to prove.
 In Florida, probate court is where certain matters pertaining to a deceased person’s estate are proved in a judicial proceeding.
 Basically, probate is the court’s way of making sure a person’s wishes are honored.
+If you need a high caliber probate lawyer in St Petersburg, FL, you can trust, The Hill Law Group can help you navigate the probate process.

 The basic goal is to pass clear title to assets on to the rightful beneficiaries.
 Assets that are the subject to the process are known as probate assets.
 These assets pass either subject to a Last Will and Testament or without a Will.
 Dying with a Will is called Atestate.
 Dying without a Will is called Intestate.